Recording Class Lectures; Dissemination of Recorded Classes

 Students who are requesting recording of classes under the Americans with Disabilities Act must contact the Law School Dean of Students.

-In accordance with the above policy, all students should be aware that any class, and discussions held therein, may be subject to recording.
+In accordance with this policy, all students should be aware that any class, and discussions held therein, may be subject to recording.